JSTOR-Labs/plant-humanities/contributing.md

 ### The GitHub web site

 The GitHub web site can be used to add and modify content.
-Since the visual essay files are simple text files (with some custom tags) they can easily be edited in the GitHub built-in editor.
+Since the visual essay files are simple text files (with some custom tags) they can easily be edited using the GitHub built-in editor.
 New files can also be created (or uploaded) from the GitHub site.

 ### StackEdit